The American Prospect: History

 In March 2010, The American Prospect entered into an affiliation with Demos, a public policy research and advocacy center based in New York City.
 The official affiliation ended in 2012.
 That year, the magazine nearly folded due to financial struggles, but raised enough money to stay afloat.
 In 2014, the magazine repurposed itself as a "quarterly journal of ideas".
 Kit Rachlis announced he was leaving the editorship of the magazine, senior writer Monica Potts and editor Bob Moser were laid off, and several other editorial staffers left the publication.

 In 2019, The Prospect celebrated its 30th anniversary.
 At the anniversary gala, Kuttner said, "The Prospect has been all about connecting dots—between the structural corruptions of capitalism, the deep analysis of how that operates politically, the narrative story of how regular people experience it, the related corruption of our democracy, and the movement politics of taking America back."

 Executive editor David Dayen introduced a new motto for The Prospect: "Ideas, Politics, and Power".
-Dayen reported extensively on the coronavirus pandemic in his daily newsletters, Unsanitized and First 100, and pointed The Prospects coverage toward Washington insider knowledge, including series like Cabinet Watch, which broke news of several of Joe Biden's high-profile Cabinet appointments.
+Dayen reported extensively on the COVID-19 pandemic in his daily newsletters, Unsanitized and First 100, and pointed The Prospect coverage toward Washington insider knowledge, including series such as "Cabinet Watch", which broke news of several of Joe Biden's high-profile cabinet appointments.

-In 2020, The Prospect introduced its flagship Day One Agenda series, outlining the ways in which then President-elect Biden could use executive power to implement progressive policy.
+In 2020, The Prospect introduced its flagship "Day One Agenda" series, outlining the ways in which then President-elect Biden could use executive power to implement progressive policy.
 Reporting from the series has been cited in Vox, Salon, and The Washington Post.

 As of 2020, The Prospect partners with news organizations including The Intercept and Dissent Magazine.

 Accolades, awards, and recognition

 In 2010, The American Prospect was the recipient of Utne Reader magazine's Utne Independent Press Award for Political Coverage.

 In 2017, then-Prospect columnist Adele M. Stan won the Hillman Prize for Opinion and Analysis Journalism.
 Her reporting on the American far right predicted Donald Trump's presidency.
 The committee wrote of Stan's work: "Stan's prescient 2016 portfolio stands as a chilling testimony to fearless commentary, and signals the changes we need in public life and in journalism to preserve civil liberties and pursue social justice."

-In 2021, Dayen won the Hillman Prize in Magazine Journalism for his Unsanitized newsletter series.
+In 2021, Dayen won the Hillman Prize in Magazine Journalism for his "Unsanitized" newsletter series.

 Also in 2021, Deputy Editor Gabrielle Gurley won the Gene Burd Award for Excellence in Urban Journalism for her article "Public Transportation in Crisis".

 Managing Editor Jonathan Guyer won the 2021 Dateline Award for Investigative Journalism (Magazine), recognizing excellence in the category of Investigative Journalism, for his feature "The Lucrative Afterlife of a Trump Official".